FenixAlliance/ABS.Docs/Components/Alliance-Business-Platform/APIs/REST-API.md

 ### Business use cases in v2.0

 1. Run a report on an organization Anna belongs to and identify the group with the most communication among group members.
+1. Run a report on the amounts of unpaid invoices, filtering through data using OData (Open Data Protocol).

 ## Other API versions